Is Guardianship Needed Now… or Soon?

 Understanding the Role of Being a Guardian or Conservator

 A guardian or conservator is a person who is ultimately approved by a court to protect a vulnerable person.
-The person or persons are called “guardian(s)” or “conservator(s)”.
+This person or persons are called “guardian(s)” or “conservator(s)”.
 A guardian or conservator attends to the personal and/or financial needs of another.”
 A spouse or child is typically appointed as the legal guardian or conservator of his/her spouse or parent(s) and given various powers to protect their spouse, parent(s), adult child, or a loved one.

 I am 86 years old, a widow and live in Manalapan, New Jersey.
 I cannot say enough about the caring, kind and compassionate staff with Fredrick P. Niemann.
 Mrs. Urciuoli always takes my calls and knows me by my first name.
 She is patient and concerned about me and my welfare.
 She has even called to wish me happy holidays and check on my health.
 Fredrick P. Niemann and the attorneys and staff of his office are a special law firm.